The River Valley Ride | Horse Riding Holidays New Zealand | Globetrotting

 WHAT IS INCLUDED IN THE PRICE?

-The price includes twin share accommodation, riding, meals (from dinner on day 1 through to lunch on day 8), and transfers to and from Taupo on days 1 and 8.
+The price includes twin share accommodation, riding, meals (from dinner on day 1 through to lunch on day 5 or day 8, depending on which itinerary you’re booked on), and transfers to and from Taupo on the first and last days of the ride.

 WHAT IS NOT INCLUDED IN THE PRICE?